KrishnaMehta123/Suggestedits/docs/Behavioral Analytics/funnels/funnels-v2.md

 ## Compare by Segments

-You can compare your conversions across different segments [to analyze..} (@bajrang, some issue here, please check).
+You can compare funnel conversions across different user segments to analyze how behavior varies between user groups.
 For example, compare the funnel for _App Launched_ > _Product Viewed_ > _Charged_ across the _All Users_ and the _Engaged Users_ segments.
 The differences in the conversion trends could reveal differences in your users' behavior in each segment and result in invaluable insight.

 To compare conversion across segments, perform the following steps: